Timinator2000/PySkillz/markdowns/90 - making contributions/04 - file contents.md

 # exercise_name.py

+The contents of this file are shown to the user in the code window.
+Keep it very short.

+For exercises that take input parameters and return values (`timinator_tools.Exercise`), provide only a minimal function stub.

 ```python
 def exercise_name(a: int, b: int) -> int:
     return # Your code goes here.
 ```

+For exercises that take input and require the user to print an answer (`timinator_tools.PrintBasedExercise`), include a few extra comment lines.
+Since all `print` output is graded, remind users they can use `sys.stderr` for debug messages.

 ```python
 def exercise_name(a: int, b: int) -> None: